-There’s no shortage of theories out there concerning what awaits SEOs in the latter part of 2014.
-From Dr Pete Myers’ “Bigfoot update” to the booming popularity of Facebook video ads, it’s clear that the game is changing, but how can marketers and website designers adapt to compete for top ranks?
+There’s no shortage of theories out there concerning what awaits SEOs From Dr. Pete Myers’ “Bigfoot update” to the booming popularity of Facebook video ads, it’s clear that the game is changing, but how can marketers and website designers adapt to compete for top ranks?

 Google’s Matt Cutts has made clear the importance of focusing on content quality rather than manipulating SERPs, and with the Hummingbird algorithm, mobile search has never been more important.
-In this article, we’ll discuss how these and other factors will influence SEO trends in 2014.
+In this article, we’ll discuss how these and other factors will influence SEO trends.

 1. Mobile Device Expectations